FudgeMunkey/rss-sms/README.md

 Below are a list of known limitations for **RSS SMS**.

 - The only way to be notified of posts is via SMS.
 Receiving notifications via email for RSS feeds and keywords you care less about is a planned future feature.
 - The way keywords are defined is not flexible and means you have to match the words from the post exactly.
-This can be a problem when trying to match multiple words or a phrase.
+This can be a problem when trying to match multiple words or a phrase in a post.

 # Contributions

-If you would like to contribute a new API service, please create a merge request with a clear description of what the new API is and how to set it up and use it.
+If you would like to contribute a new API service, please create a merge request with a clear description of what the new API is, how to set it up, and how to use it.